Jjagg/MonoGame/Documentation/distributing_games.md

 ## Desktop games

-To publish desktop games, it is recommended that you build your project as a self-contained .Net Core app.
+To publish desktop games, it is recommended that you build your project as a [self-contained](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained) .NET Core app.
 As such, your game will require absolutely no external dependencies and should run out-of-the-box as-is.

 ### Building and packaging for Windows